jeras/TCB/README.md

 IMAGE block diagram

+TODO manager timing, call the above subordinate there is a combinational path from response to request address/data wandering if some paths can be declared false, like a peripheral response would not be used in the calculation of a new address?
+Cant be checked with an assertion, it depends on the running program.

 ### Logarithmic size instead of byte enable

 Instead of the common approach of using byte enable signals